MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-onafterdocumentready-event.md

 ## Raised

-When the report runtime have generated an output artifact that can be persisted.
-This can occur when the application run a SaveAs function, the user invokes one of the SendTo actions in the report request page or when the document is being printed using an extension printer or by using the web client print capability.
+When the report runtime has generated an output artifact that can be persisted.
+This can occur when the application runs a SaveAs method, the user invokes one of the SendTo actions in the report request page or when the document is being printed using an extension printer or by using the web client print capability.

 ## Syntax